publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch42/schIV/ptA/m__us_usc_t50_s2588.md

  __Amendments__

     2013—[Pub.
-L. 113–66][/us/pl/113/66], substituted, in section catchline, “defense environmental cleanup” for “environmental restoration and waste management at defense nuclear facilities” and in text, “attorneys general” for “Attorneys General” and “defense environmental cleanup activities” for “environmental restoration and waste management”.
+L. 113–66][/us/pl/113/66] substituted “defense environmental cleanup” for “environmental restoration and waste management at defense nuclear facilities” in section catchline and substituted “attorneys general” for “Attorneys General” and “defense environmental cleanup activities” for “environmental restoration and waste management” in text.

     2003—[Pub.
 L. 108–136, § 3141(g)(9)(C)][/us/pl/108/136/s3141/g/9/C], substituted “Public participation in planning for environmental restoration and waste management at defense nuclear facilities” for “Public participation in planning” in section catchline.